SemiCroustii/ubox-camera-ha/README.md

 ### API Client

-The `UbiaApiClient` class handles:
+The `UboxApiClient` class handles:
-- Authentication with the Ubia portal
+- Authentication with the Ubox portal
 - Device list retrieval
 - Data processing and formatting
 - Error handling and retries